PeraZver/NOB/assets/brigades.md

 ## The Need for Brigade Formations

 By late 1941, the Partisans faced mounting pressure from Axis counteroffensives.
 While small detachments excelled in sabotage and hit-and-run tactics, they lacked the strength to hold territory or effectively combat larger enemy forces.
-Several key factors necessitated the creation of **larger and better-organized formations**:
+Several key factors necessitated the creation of larger and better-organized formations:

 - **Increasing number of recruits**: The Axis reprisals, mass executions, and destruction of villages pushed more people into the resistance, necessitating a more structured military organization.
 - **Tactical needs**: Larger formations were required to confront **Wehrmacht, Ustaše, and Italian forces** in direct engagements.